scharris/sqljson-query/docs/tutorial.md

 Here the first definition, `drugsQuery1` is our first query and is of type `QuerySpec`.
 The lower definition, `queryGroupSpec`, represents the total set of queries to be generated, and sets a few options applying to all queries that it contains, such as the default schema name to be assumed for unqualified table names.
-We'll ignore the fhe function call at the bottom which actually runs the query generation process.
+We'll ignore the function call at the bottom, which actually runs the query generation process with our query definitions when the script is executed.

 <img align="right" src="img/drug.svg" alt="drug table" width="150" height="170">
 <img align="right" src="img/spacer.png" width="20" height="170" alt="schema diagram">